BSides San Francisco 2020 write-up

-Having the risk ownership with to the business owners, where it really resides, allows the right people to make the right decissions when it comes to tradeoffs - supported whenever necessary by the security team.
-We should spend less time trying to get our fingers in all the pies, pretending we are the center of the business and focusing on delivering the outcomes we are uniquely placed to deliver.
+Having the risk ownership with to the business owners, where it really resides, allows the right people to make the right decisions when it comes to trade-offs - supported whenever necessary by the security team.
+We should spend less time trying to get our fingers in all the pies, pretending we are the centre of the business and focusing on delivering the outcomes we are uniquely placed to deliver.

 Graph Based Detection and Response with Grapl by @insanitybit